RP Photonics logo

 Deriving Designs from Older Designs

 In industrial development, it is common to derive some product design from an older design, rather than starting from scratch.
-Although this appears very economical, there are significant risks, particularly in cases where the first design has not be properly worked out and documented in a process as described above.
+Although this may appear to be very economical, there are significant risks, particularly in cases where the first design has not be properly worked out and documented in a process as described above.
 A central challenge is that modifying some detail of a laser design may easily have unexpected side effects, introducing new problems which then require additional measures, which again can have side effects.

 For such reasons, starting with some initial design, which works e.g. with some lower than desired output power, can be helpful, but it still requires a detailed understanding of that design and its limitations.
 A proper design document for the initial design can make it easy to produce a whole family of designs, which differ in e.g. output power or pulse repetition rate.